saulpierotti/markdown_notebook/BDP.md

 	* Hadoop Common: a series of common utilities that support the other modules
 	* Hadoop Distributed File System (HDFS)
 	* Hadoop YARN: framework for job scheduling and resource management
-	* Hadoop MapReduce: a YARN-bases system for parallel processing based on the MapReduce approach
+	* Hadoop MapReduce: a YARN-based system for parallel processing based on the MapReduce approach
-	* Hadoop Ozone: object store
+	* Hadoop Ozone: an object storage service
-	* Hadoop Submarine: machine learning engine
+	* Hadoop Submarine: a machine learning engine
 * The Hadoop Distributed File System (HDFS) is the core component of the Hadoop ecosystem
 	* It abstracts resources and allows to see the whole HDFS as a single unit
 	* It stores data in the various nodes and mantains metadata